DaveyPlugers/cmp-project-collaboration/README.md

 # CMP-project3
 ## N-body simulation of galaxy merger
 This is the public repository for the code of N-body simulation of galaxy merger.
 This code can set initial positions and velocities of galaxy(contained disk and bulge) following a Kuzmin's disk potential and a Hernquist's bulge potential.
 The acceleration for each time step is calculated by using octree method and using leap frog algorithm to update the position and velocity for each particles.
-This can be use to analyse the following properties of one single galaxy:
+This can be use to analyse the following properties of one **single galaxy**:
 - 2D animation of one self-evolved single galaxy
 - Energy plot of the system

-<br/>And it can also be used to simulate the merger of two galaxies and analyse the following properties:
+<br/>And it can also be used to simulate the **merger of two galaxies** and analyse the following properties:
 - 2D animation of two galaxies merger
 - Energy plot of the system
 - Separation plot of the center of mass

-<br/>We also provide you a specific case, to simulate the merger of Milky Way and Andromeda.
+<br/>We also provide you a specific case, to simulate the **merger of Milky Way and Andromeda**.

 ### Installation
 Now MOSIM can be worked on **Windows** system.
 Before installation, make sure your system meets the prerequisites listed in **Dependencies**, list below.